peterhcharlton/starter-hugo-academic/content/post/ipem_early_career_award/index.md

 subtitle: An award from the Institute of Physics and Engineering in Medicine, for significant contribution to advancement of academic practice and research.

 # Summary for listings and search engines
-summary: Peter Charlton awarded the Academic Early Career Award from the Institute of Physics and Engineering in Medicine.
+summary: Peter Charlton was awarded the 2021 Academic Early Career Award from the Institute of Physics and Engineering in Medicine.

 # Link this post with a project
 projects: []